Exercise Routines for Mental Clarity

 How long does exercise improve mental clarity?

-A single session of moderate aerobic exercise produces cognitive benefits that peak 20-50 minutes after you finish and last up to 1-3 hours in most people [1].
-The window depends on exercise type and intensity: moderate cardio gives you the longest usable focus window, while very high intensity can actually shorten it by impairing working memory.
+A single session of moderate aerobic exercise produces an acute cognitive benefit that is strongest in roughly the first hour after you finish and tapers over the next few hours [1].
+The exact window depends on exercise type and intensity: moderate cardio gives you the longest usable focus window, while very high intensity can actually shorten it by impairing working memory.
 Ten minutes is enough to trigger the response; 20-30 minutes extends it.
-Your current fitness level also affects the window length — more conditioned individuals tend to sustain the cognitive benefit longer because their cardiovascular system delivers oxygen more efficiently to the brain during and after exertion.
+Your current fitness level also affects how long the benefit lasts, since a more conditioned cardiovascular system delivers oxygen more efficiently to the brain during and after exertion.

 What type of exercise is best for brain fog?